vinejs/vinejs.dev/content/docs/types/record.md

+---
+summary: The Object data type is used to validate an object with unknown properties
+---

 # Record type

 The record type is similar to the [object type](./object.md).
 However, you may use it to validate objects with unknown keys.